-One of the main features of these glasses is the use of an ultra-thin metal oxide film, the thickness of which does not exceed 60 nanometers, which makes it thinner than a human hair.
-This film provides uniform heating of the structure, while maintaining complete transparency even in low temperatures.
-For example, the glasses remain transparent when the train leaves the tunnel to openly participate in the line.
+One of the main features of these glasses is the use of an ultra-thin metal oxide film, the thickness of which does not exceed 60 nanometers, making it thinner than a human hair.
+This film provides uniform heating of the structure while maintaining complete transparency even in low-temperature conditions.
+For example, the glass remains transparent when the train exits the tunnel into the open section of the line.

 Our specialists relied on the experience gained during the development of glazing for Moscow-2020 metro trains.
 The products fully comply with safety requirements, protecting the driver and providing him with comfortable working conditions.

-This technology also allows you to create glasses with complex geometry and modern design.
+This technology also allows creating glasses with complex geometry and modern design.
 It is reported that the first sets of glasses have already been sent to the customer.

 Read more materials on the topic: